 The Company manages its foreign subsidiaries as integral direct components of its operations.
-The operations of the Company's foreign subsidiaries provide the same type of services with the same type of expenditures throughout the Amdocs group.
-The Company has determined that its functional currency is the U.S.
+The Company has determined that its functional currency is the U.S. dollar.

-dollar.
 The Company periodically assesses the applicability of the U.S. dollar as the Company's functional currency by reviewing the salient indicators as indicated in the authoritative guidance for foreign currency matters.